 November is productivity month here at The Abundant Artist!
-We’re excited to be offering a free webinar on Productivity for Artists webinar with productivity expert Charlie Gilkey on November 29- sign up here!
+We’re excited to be offering a free webinar on Productivity for Artists webinar with productivity expert Charlie Gilkey on November 29- replay here!

 We’re kicking off the new month on the very last day of October with something a little spooky: time blocking!
 Okay, time blocking isn’t spooky.
 In fact, it’s an incredibly easy way to structure your time more effectively.
 If you’re a busy artist who may or may not be working a day job and are certainly struggling to balance other life commitments and still give your art practice and business the attention it needs, time blocking is a productivity method worth trying.
 In fact, Cory swears by it!

 What is Time Blocking?